Chicago Attorneys For People Injured In Roadway Departure Car Accidents

 Other Parties Potentially Responsible For Roadway Departure Accidents

-In some crashes, local municipalities, counties and the state of Illinois might be liable for road departure fatalities by not maintaining the road properly.
+In some crashes, a local municipality, county or the state of Illinois might be liable for road departure fatalities by not maintaining the road properly.
 Negligence on behalf of the municipality or state could include:

 - Missing guardrails or barriers